-Contents Page

-1. Understanding Council's Financial Statements 3

-2. Statement by Councillors & Management 4

-3. Primary Financial Statements:

-Income Statement Statement of Comprehensive Income Statement of Financial Position Statement of Changes in Equity Statement of Cash Flows 5 6 7 8 9

-4. Notes to the Financial Statements 10

-5. Independent Auditor's Reports: On the Financial Statements (Sect 417 [2]) On the Conduct of the Audit (Sect 417 [3]) 78 81
+Contents Page 1.
+Understanding Council's Financial Statements 3 2.
+Statement by Councillors & Management 4 3.
+Primary Financial Statements: Income Statement Statement of Comprehensive Income Statement of Financial Position Statement of Changes in Equity Statement of Cash Flows 5 6 7 8 9 4.
+Notes to the Financial Statements 5.
+Independent Auditor's Reports: On the Financial Statements (Sect 417 [2]) On the Financial Statements (Sect 417 [3]) 79 80 on the financial office for the following th

-- · · · · · · · · · · · · · · · · · · ·